lgray52/CircuitPython/README.md

 ## Hello_CircuitPython

 ### Description & Code
-The purpose of this assignment is to make an led built into a MetroExpress change colours using CircuitPython.
+The purpose of this assignment was to make an led built into a MetroExpress change colours.
+CircuitPython was used to communicate to the neopixel with the dot.fill command.

 ```python
 import board